Operation Car Wash: Dilma Rousseff's 2014 presidential campaign

 Marcelo Odebrecht detailed the payment of 100 million reals for the 2014 presidential campaign of Rousseff, requested by then-minister Guido Mantega.
 The payment was allegedly tied to the approval of Provisional Measure 613, which assisted Braskem, an arm of Odebrecht, and dealt with the Special Chemical Industry Regime (Reiq), and tax incentives to stimulate ethanol production.
 The former executive said that this was not a direct exchange of favors as was, he says, the negotiation of the 50 million reals passed on to the government for the creation of Crisis Refis to solve the crisis caused by zero Imposto sobre Produtos Industrializados ("Industrialized Products Tax"; IPI), but that the then-minister knew that he was talking to someone who had given money to João Santana.
 The former executive said he often met Mantega and they both brought their lawsuits to meetings.
 According to him, the former minister had already asked the executive to "resolve issues" pending with publicist João Santana and the then-treasurer of the PT, João Vaccari.
 The advertiser always feared political campaigns because of the risk of getting into debt at the end.
-That's why he made advance payment on the account, to make it quiet.
+That's why he made advance payment on the account, to keep it quiet.